 The Title IX Coordinator has overall responsibility for ensuring compliance with Sexual Misconduct rules and regulations.
-Information, complaints, and concerns should be directed to the Title IX Coordinator, Christopher Carozza, Esq., Room E512, (718) 482-5057, ccarozza@lagcc.cuny.edu.
+Information, complaints, and concerns should be directed to the Title IX Coordinator, Ronald Edwards, (718) 482-5080, rsedwards@lagcc.cuny.edu.

 Please visit the link